Skip to content

 Every command page shares the same chrome: a breadcrumb (Commands → <command>), a title, and a short description.
 All strings route through the portal's localization layer, so the pages are translation-ready.

-The four pages below mirror the same server operations the CLI and GraphQL API expose, so a result is identical whichever surface you drive it from.
+The three command pages below are form pages — inputs, submit, result inline — and mirror the same server operations the CLI and GraphQL API expose, so a result is identical whichever surface you drive it from.
+(The former List tasks command page moved to the org-scoped Task Nodes list — see the end of this page.)

 Check access